Kindertransport: Last transport

 The SS Bodegraven carried the last group of Kindertransport children away from continental Europe during the Second World War.
 It left IJmuiden harbour on 14 May 1940 shortly before the invading German armies reached the port.

+On 10 May 1940, Nazi Germany began the first phase of the Battle of France.
+Germany invaded the Netherlands quickly.

 The last transport from the continent with 74 children left on the passenger-freighter SS Bodegraven on 14 May 1940, from IJmuiden, Netherlands.
 Their departure was organised by Geertruida Wijsmuller-Meijer, the Dutch organiser of the first transport from Vienna in December 1938.
 She had collected 66 of the children from the orphanage on the Kalverstraat in Amsterdam, part of which had been serving as a home for refugees.
 She could have joined the children, but chose to remain behind.

-This was a rescue action, as occupation of the Netherlands was imminent, with the country capitulating the next day.
+This was a rescue action, as occupation of the Netherlands was imminent, with the surrender announced on the radio on 14 May at 8:30 p.m..
 This ship was the last to leave the country freely.

 As the Netherlands was under attack by German forces from 10 May and bombing had been going on, there was no opportunity to confer with the parents of the children.
 At the time of this evacuation, these parents knew nothing of the evacuation of their children: according to unnamed sources, some of the parents were initially very upset about this action and told Wijsmuller-Meijer that she should not have done this.
-After 15 May, there was no more opportunity to leave the Netherlands as the country's borders were closed by the Nazis.
+After 14 May, there was no more opportunity to leave the Netherlands as the country's borders were closed by the occupiers.